 According to the taxfoundation.org, at present the following states may be on track to tax student loan forgiveness outside of ARPA.
 Don’t forget states can alter things, so it’s best to consult your tax professional for up-to-date information:

 One way to prepare for a potential tax bill is to estimate your projected student loan forgiveness and set aside the amount of money you may owe in taxes early.
 How much you will be required to pay in taxes will depend on a host of factors including in what year your loan forgiveness occurs, the federal and state laws around taxation on student loans forgiven at that time, as well as your income and, therefore, what tax bracket you’re in.
-GradFin, in conjunction with your tax professional, can help you answer some of those questions and plan accordingly.
+Our GradFin team, in conjunction with your tax professional, can help you answer some of those questions and plan accordingly.

 Though incurring a tax on your student loan forgiveness is not ideal, the good news is that even if you live in a state that may tax your student loan forgiveness amount, you will still be saving money not only on the balance of the loan but on the interest that would have accrued over time.